 Nominations can be made for companies, processes, materials, products, technologies and systemic innovations and, of course, products.
 It is a must to show a clear record of the process.
 What they all have in common is the fulfilment of the criteria, innovation, recognisable circular continuity from research & development to production to the customer — and obviously back again.

-On the one hand, food design stands for the development of new food recipes and dishes that are modified with the help of chemical or other processes to suit specific customer needs.
-On the other hand, food design refers to the presentation and preparation of dishes in order to advertise gastronomy or food products.
-Furthermore, the term stands for innovative gastronomy concepts that manage to inspire guests and tell a story.
+Food Design encompasses, on the one hand, the development of new food recipes and dishes that are altered using chemical or other processes to meet specific customer needs.
+On the other hand, Food Design refers to the presentation and preparation of dishes to promote gastronomic establishments or food products.
+Additionally, the term represents innovative gastronomy concepts that succeed in captivating guests and telling a story.

-Nominations are open to (food) designers, chefs, start-ups, restaurateurs, agencies, companies, innovative gastronomy and food concepts, production processes, technologies, systemic innovations and, of course, beverages and food, as well as innovative food packaging and campaigns.
+Eligible for nomination are (food) designers, chefs, start-ups, restaurateurs, agencies, companies, innovative gastronomy and food concepts, manufacturing processes, technologies, systemic innovations, as well as beverages, food products, innovative food packaging, and campaigns.

 • Beds